Creating Something New: Simplifying Complexity Through Fundamentals

-FUNDAMENTAL 1: SELECT Your Perspective
+FUNDAMENTAL 1: SELECT YOUR PERSPECTIVE

 FUNDAMENTAL 2: DOCUMENT EVERYTHING

-My grandpa always said, “JL, always write everything down and date it.
+“JL, always write everything down and date it.
 It will help you in countless ways.”

-• Highlight one topic at a time
+• Highlight one topic at a time.

-• Enable a flowing narrative that can pivot as needed
+• Enable a flowing narrative that can pivot as needed.

-• Integrate text and visuals
+• Integrate text and visuals for clarity.

-• Adapt for different audiences
+• Adapt to suit different audiences effectively.

 FUNDAMENTAL 3: PROACTIVE PLANNING